 A subject index for books, articles and websites published on modern languages, literatures, folklore, and linguistics.
 It is produced by the Modern Language Association (MLA), an organization dedicated to the study and teaching of language and literature.
 The electronic version of the Bibliography dates back to 1925 and contains over 2 million citations from more than 4,400 periodicals (including peer-reviewed e-journals) and 1,000 book publishers.

 Includes articles about music, musicians, and the music industry.; also includes book reviews, obituaries, news periodicals.
 How to export to RefWorks

 NAXOS Music Library

 A collection of classical music available online.
 It includes the complete Naxos and Marco Polo catalogues of over 262,000 tracks, including Classical music, Jazz, World, Folk and Chinese music.
-While listening, you can read notes on the works being played as well as biographical information on composers or artists in Naxos's extensive database.
 8 concurrent users at one time.
 If the limit has been reached, you may see a login screen.
 This indicates that you should try again later.
-If you have trouble logging in, please clear your cookies/cache and restart your browser.
-This can occur if you have not logged out of a previous session.
+Instructions for setting up the Naxos Music Library mobile app can be found here.
+Please refer to option 1 or 2.

 New York Times Historical

 Offers full-text, full-image articles of The New York Times, going back to 1851.
 The database can be used to search national and international news, editorials, obituaries, birth and marriage announcements, plus historical photos and advertisements.
 The documents are downloadable in PDF format.
 How to export to RefWorks

 Nineteenth Century British Pamphlets